uxillary/uxillary/README.md

 - 💬 Feel free to ask about project collaborations - looking to expand my portfolio & online presence.

 ## Latest
 - 2025 - Training the Greg-AI voice model, primarily using Python.
-Developing the Infinite Curios general blog with Tailwind.
+Developing the Infinite Curios general blog site primarily with Tailwind.
 - 2024 - Built the AJ Studios portfolio site & blog.
 Revisited AspartameAwareness.org.
 Conceptualised an Intermittent Fasting app.
-Developed "Qrky" QR dog tags brand and Neo Quality of Life scripts.
+Developed "Qrky" QR dog tags brand and wrote Neo Quality of Life scripts.
 - 2023 - Writing an SEO book, originally started in 2017, set for Amazon KDP publication in 2025.

 ## Skills